AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/handling-large-content-repositories.md

 #### Azure Blob Storage Data Store

-From the container properties page in the Azure portal, use the "Calculate size" button to determine the size of all content in the container.
+From the container properties page in the Azure portal, use the **Calculate size** button to determine the size of all content in the container.
 For example:

 ![image](/help/move-to-cloud-service/content-transfer-tool/assets/Azure-blob-storage-data-store.png)